nyinyi76854/starlight-language/docs/LEARNING_GUIDE.md

+# Starlight Language Guide

-Welcome to Starlight, a simple and expressive programming language designed for clarity and power.
+Welcome to **Starlight Language**, a simple and expressive server-side scripting programming language designed for clarity and flexibility.

-This guide will walk you through the basics so you can start writing programs quickly.
+This guide introduces the core concepts and syntax to help you start writing programs quickly.

 ---